-The size of the agency precludes a separate office.
+The size of the Agency precludes a separate office.
 Compliance responsibilities are part of the job description of existing staff.

 2. Who is your designated Title VI Coordinator?
-Please provide the person's name, title, and contact information.
+Please provide the person's name, title and contact information.

-Mr. Shane Coleman, Executive Director, is this agency's Title VI contact person.
+Mr. Shane Coleman, Executive Director, is the Title VI contact person for this Agency.
 He accepts written, electronic and verbal complaints from the public.
 Mr. Coleman is responsible for addressing complaints from the public.
-The Title VI contact person can be reached by telephone at 419-228-1836, email at scoleman@lacrpc.com, or at 130 W. North Street, Lima, OH 45801-4311.
+The Title VI contact person can be reached by telephone at 419-228-1836, by email at scoleman@lacrpc.com or by mail at 130 W. North Street, Lima, OH 45801-4311.